 When we have experienced trauma, when our coping skills have been overwhelmed, this can lead to changes in the functioning of our brain.
 Trauma changes us in terms of our hopefulness for the future, but also how we interpret the past, something I refer to as the bi-dimensionality of trauma.

-In his interview with Dr Andrew Huberman, psychiatrist Dr Paul Conti explains that we attach meaning to memories, and that meaning is colored by our emotions.
+According to some neuroscientists, we attach meaning to memories, and that meaning is colored by our emotions.
 At the time of the trauma, we might not believe that we are at fault or powerless, and if we are a small child, we might not even have the ability to hold such beliefs.
 But over time, as we look back, we can start to interpret the trauma that way.
 As a result, we anticipate the future with a sense of futility or powerlessness.

-Dr Conti explains that the trauma inside us that leads to guilt and shame is reinforced by three processes -
+That the trauma inside us that leads to guilt and shame is reinforced by three processes -

 1. It serves as a punishment because we believe we deserved it; this is a negative way that the brain makes us try to do better.